-I'll discuss this in the reverse order just for the hell of it - setting a model experiment going first \dots and only then describing what you should have done in the first place to have set it up correctly ;)
+I'll discuss this in the reverse order just for the hell of it - setting a model experiment going first ... and only then describing what you should have done in the first place to have set it up correctly;)

-It is important to recognize from the onset that there are two fundamental modes of operating cGENIE - as a new or continuing run.
-A new run is one which starts off from a default state of the system.
+It is important to recognize from the onset that there are two basic modes of operating cGENIE - as a new or continuing run (experiment).
+A new run is one which starts off from a default state of the system, which for the various science modules in cGENIE is:

-- In the case of the ocean model GOLDSTEIN, this is with the ocean set to uniform temperature and salinity throughout5, and no momentum. - In BIOGEM, the dissolved tracers are initialized with default values applied to all wet cells while all particulate concentrations in the ocean are zero. - In ATCHEM all tracer gas concentrations (and isotopic properties) are initialized with uniform default values everywhere in the atmospheric grid. - In SEDGEM the sediments are set to a homogeneous (detrital or ash tracer) composition throughout.
+- For the ocean model GOLDSTEIN, this is with the ocean set to uniform temperature and salinity throughout 11, and no momentum - In BIOGEM, the dissolved tracers are initialized with default values applied to all wet cells while all particulate concentrations in the ocean are zero. - In ATCHEM all tracer gas concentrations (and isotopic properties) are initialized with uniform default values everywhere in the atmospheric grid. - In SEDGEM the sediments are set to a homogeneous (detrital or ash tracer) composition throughout.

-A continuing run will carry on from where-ever a previous run left off, using a set of files called 'restart' files that between them completely define a snapshot state of the system.
-More on this (plus examples) later (and in the tutorial document).
+A continuing run will carry on from where-ever a previous run left off, using a set of files called restart files that between them completely define a snapshot state of the system.
+More on this (plus examples) later (and in the Examples document).

-For cGENIE, a model experiment can be initiated in two different ways ...
+A model experiment, whether new or continuing, can be initiated in two different ways ...